madhubalaji/qtest-python-app/.amazonq/rules/check_rules.md

 ## responses
-Make sure all the responses is in french
+Make sure all the responses are in french language

 Review just the services directory for code changes